neutralfusion/CameraIndexApp/README.md

 ## ✅  Requirements

 ### Critical:
-As a user, I'm willing to be able to register a new account, such that I can log in with my new account.
+1. As a user, I'm willing to be able to register a new account, such that I can log in with my new account.
-As a user, I'm willing to be able to register a new account using Google Authentication (Firebase Integration), so I can register a new account easier.
+2. As a user, I'm willing to be able to register a new account using Google Authentication (Firebase Integration), so I can register a new account easier.
-As a user, I'm willing to be able to log in on an alreadu registered account, so I can start browsing through the camera database and be able to read about it.
+3. As a user, I'm willing to be able to log in on an alreadu registered account, so I can start browsing through the camera database and be able to read about it.

 ## High:
-As a user, I'm willing to be able to search through the database by a search bar, to find my preffered camera gear that I want to read about.
+4. As a user, I'm willing to be able to search through the database by a search bar, to find my preffered camera gear that I want to read about.
-As a user, I'm want to be able to see the location of the hotel, such that I know where is located.
+5. As an administrator, I'm willing to be able to modify the reviews and the data into the app.

 ### Low: